 - 10.1 This proof of evidence has addressed the reasons for the refusal relating to noise of the planning application for a proposed quarry at land at Lea Castle Farm, Wolverley Road, Broadwaters, Kidderminster, Worcestershire - 10.2 Summaries of relevant guidance documents relating to noise and mineral sites are presented in this document.
-These generally show that the aim for noise is to avoid significant adverse impacts. - 10.3 A summary of the baseline noise results, suggested site noise limits and calculated site noise levels from the previous noise assessment undertaken by WBM in 2019 is presented in this document.
-These include the noise levels at the nearest noise sensitive receptors to the proposed quarry site.
-As set out in the Statement of Common Ground, WCC confirmed that WRS were satisfied that the previous calculated noise levels in the report prepared by WBM were robust, albeit in isolation. - In response to comments from WCC, the results of calculations for additional noise sensitive receptors, specifically either permitted or allocated developments, have been included in this proof.
-The same calculation model as used for the quarry noise assessment undertaken by WBM in 2019 has been used for these additional receptors.
-All of the calculated site noise levels comply with the suggested site noise limits for normal and temporary quarry operations for these additional receptors.
-Operations at the proposed quarry at Lea Castle Farm would not cause any significant impact at the permitted and proposed residential developments. - 10.5 Cumulative impact has been addressed, with noise from construction activities at the Lea Castle Village site considered to be the most significant noise source associated with other developments that may have an impact on the noise sensitive receptors.
+These generally show that the aim for noise is to avoid significant adverse impacts. - 10.3 A summary of the baseline noise results, suggested site noise limits and calculated site noise levels from the previous noise assessment for the original scheme undertaken by WBM in 2019 is presented in this document.
+These include the noise levels at the nearest noise sensitive receptors to the proposed quarry site. - 10.4 The results of updated baseline noise surveys undertaken in 2023 and 2024 are also presented in this proof, along with the calculated site noise levels from the revised scheme.

-- 10.6 If construction noise was at the possible maximum limit at a noise sensitive receptor, noise from the quarry would be insignificant compared to the potential construction noise from the housing development.
-As such, the addition of site noise from the quarry would not change the cumulative noise impact at this receptor, as the noise environment would be controlled by construction noise. - 10.7 Construction noise will be variable and temporary, and only likely to be in close proximity to any noise sensitive receptors for relatively short durations.
-In addition, the calculated site noise levels due to the quarry are worst cases, assuming simultaneous extraction and infilling operations occurring at the nearest parts of the quarry to the receptor, which would not happen in practice.
-Taking this into account, the cumulative impact from both normal site activities from the quarry and construction operations is unlikely to be significant at any receptor. - 10.8 As such, the consideration of cumulative impact does not alter the outcome of the original noise assessment of the site. - 10.9 With regard to cumulative impact on Heathfield Knoll School and Nursery, these are located approximately 1 kilometre from the Lea Castle Village site.
-At this distance, any construction noise from the Lea Castle site would be insignificant and is likely to be inaudible at the school and nursery, and as such would not change the impact assessment of quarry noise affecting this receptor. - 10.10 In summary, I have responded to the various comments on noise including the consideration of cumulative impact and shown that this does not affect the outcome of the original noise assessment.
+- 10.5 The results of calculations for additional noise sensitive receptors, either permitted or allocated developments, have been included in this proof.
+The same calculation models as used for the quarry noise assessment undertaken by WBM in 2019 and 2024 have been used for these additional receptors.
+All of the calculated site noise levels comply with the suggested site noise limits for normal and temporary quarry operations for these additional receptors for both the original scheme and revised scheme.
+Operations at the proposed quarry at Lea Castle Farm would not cause any significant noise impact at the permitted and proposed residential developments. - 10.6 Cumulative impact has been addressed, with noise from construction activities at the Lea Castle Village site considered to be the most significant noise source associated with other developments that may have an impact on the noise sensitive receptors. - 10.7 If construction noise was at the possible maximum limit at a noise sensitive receptor, noise from normal operations at the quarry would be insignificant compared to the potential construction noise from the housing development.
+As such, the addition of site noise from the quarry to those potential construction noise levels would not change the cumulative noise impact at this receptor, as the noise environment would be controlled by construction noise. - 10.8 Construction noise will be variable and temporary, and only likely to be in close proximity to any noise sensitive receptors for relatively short durations.
+In addition, the calculated site noise levels due to the quarry are worst cases, assuming (after Phase 1) simultaneous extraction and infilling operations occurring at the nearest parts of the quarry to the receptor, which would not happen in practice.
+Taking this into account, the cumulative impact from both normal site activities from the quarry and construction operations is unlikely to be significant at any receptor. - 10.9 As such, the consideration of cumulative impact does not alter the outcome of the original noise assessment of the site. - 10.10 With regard to cumulative impact on Heathfield Knoll School and Nursery, these are located approximately 1 kilometre from the Lea Castle Village site.
+At this distance, any construction noise from the Lea Castle site would be insignificant and is likely to be inaudible at the school and nursery, and as such would not change the impact assessment of quarry noise affecting this receptor.

+10.11 The consideration of cumulative impact does not affect the outcome of the original noise assessment for the original scheme, nor the updated noise assessment for the revised scheme.